The Structure of the Atom

 emerged.
 The small, dense atomic nucleus

 is surrounded by orbiting electrons.
-This picture -- the atom as a miniature solar system
+This picture of the atom as a miniature solar system

 shows that atoms made of positively charged nuclei and negatively charged electrons should not be stable.
 We do not need quantum theory